salepape/solar-system-simulation/README.md

 * Model Loader for asteroids and Saturn rings using Assimp,
 * 3D Mesh Renderer, including instanced rendering to draw the belts efficiently,
 * 2D Text renderer using FreeType,
-* Phong Illumination model done on the GPU via shaders, for all objects of the scene, with a directional light for the Sun, and point lights for the other celestial bodies.<br>
+* Phong Illumination model done on the GPU via shaders, for all objects of the scene, with a directional light for the Sun, and point lights for the other celestial bodies.

 Comments within the codebase describe more specifically how it works (algorithmics, decisions taken etc...)

 ## Setup

-* Project is available on Windows only, on architecture x64 and x86, in Release and Debug modes.
+Project is available on Windows only, on architecture x64 and x86, in Release and Debug modes.

 You can either clone the repo to your computer or download the .zip file.
 Then:
 * If you want to run an executable, drag one of them (stored in <i>OpenGLProject/Output</i>, according to the computer architecture/build type) to the main Visual Studio folder (called <i>OpenGLProject/OpenGLProject</i>) before double-clicking on it (otherwise it won't work, the program stating that it didn't find ASSIMP library),
-* If you have Visual Studio 17 installed, you can go to <i>OpenGLProject/OpenGLProject</i> and open OpenGLProject.sln, choose the configutation you want, then click on the green arrow button to launch the simulation.<br>
+* If you have Visual Studio 17 installed, you can go to <i>OpenGLProject/OpenGLProject</i> and open OpenGLProject.sln, choose the configutation you want, then click on the green arrow button to launch the simulation.

 Compilation and execution of the program should require about 3 seconds in Release mode, and 5 seconds in Debug mode before starting.
 Enjoy!

 ## Controls